Dementia Rummaging Behavior – 9 Ways to Manage

 Rummaging is a coping mechanism for the disorientation that dementia causes.

-The person with dementia is usually trying to reassure themselves that familiar items are still there or are trying to fulfill a need, like eating when hungry or doing something useful.
+The person with dementia is usually trying to reassure themselves that familiar items are still there or is trying to fulfill a need, such as eating when hungry or doing something worthwhile.

 Instead, manage the behavior so it’s safer and less disruptive.